Kamarhati Assembly constituency

-Kamarhati Assembly constituency is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+Kamarhati Assembly constituency is a Legislative Assembly constituency of North 24 Parganas district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 112 Kamarhati Assembly constituency is composed of the following: Ward Nos.
-1 to 16 and 21 to 35 of Kamarhati municipality.
+1 to 16 and 21 to 35 of Kamarhati Municipality.

 Kamarhati Assembly constituency is part of No. 16 Dum Dum (Lok Sabha constituency).